coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 ## About the Project

-**CoherentSolutions.Extensions.Hosting.ServiceFabric** changes a way how you setup entry point for your **Reliable Services**.
-The main idea is to remove unnecessary code, improve separation of concern and make the process much easier and convenient.
+**CoherentSolutions.Extensions.Hosting.ServiceFabric** changes a way how you develop **Reliable Services**.
+The main idea is simplify development process as much as possible by removing unnecessary code, improving separation of concern and making the whole process much easier and convenient by introducing set of friendly builders.

 ## Getting Started

-The easiest way to get started with **CoherentSolutions.Extensions.Hosting.ServiceFabric** is to setup **Reliable Service**!
+As usual the easiest way to get started is to code something.
+Let's create a new **reliable service**!

 > **NOTE**
 >
-> Please note that current section doesn't contain explanation of all the aspects of the **CoherentSolutions.Extensions.Hosting.ServiceFabric** package.
-The full information can be found on [project wiki][1].
+> Please note that current section doesn't contain explanation of all the aspects of the **CoherentSolutions.Extensions.Hosting.ServiceFabric**.
+The full documentation can be found on [project wiki][1].

-In the **Getting Started** section we would setup entry point for Stateful Service that has:
+In the **Getting Started** section we would develop Stateful Service with one **aspnetcore listener** (Kestrel), one **remoting listener** and one background job.
-* One **aspnetcore listener** (Kestrel)
-* One **remoting listener**
-* One background job

-### Initial Setup

-The setup process always starts with the usage of [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1) in the entry point.
+Let's go!

+All programs start with the entry point so the development of **reliable service** does too.
+When using **CoherentSolutions.Extensions.Hosting.ServiceFabric** the entry point setup starts from new instance of the [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.1) class and default calls to `Build()` and `Run()`.

 ``` csharp
 private static void Main(string[] args)